 In customer care, clients aren’t “accounts” or “records” in a database.
 They are people.
 So customer care activities recognize and act on the importance of emotions in customers’ decisions.
 Some of those emotions are shared by the target customer group.

-There’s research evidence to indicate that when customers “feel good” about a brand, it increases chances of positive business outcomes, such as closing a sale or getting a referral.
+There’s research evidence to indicate that when customers “feel good” about a brand, it increases chances of positive business outcomes, such as closing a sale or getting a partner referral.
 By identifying the motivators strongly linked to purchases, you’ll know where to invest to strengthen the customer experience.

 Customer care vs. customer success: how to tell them apart

 Customer success is about educating and onboarding customers and providing technical support when they are in trouble.
 Customer care focuses on fulfilling the emotional needs of customers.